ubershibs/100-days-of-code/log.md

 ## Day 16: July 8, 2016

 **Today's Progress**: Plugged away on my book trading app.
 Learning about Angular Material...
 Getting quite a bit more comfortable with Angular.
 Also did a bunch of Ruby exercises on HackerRank.
 Drove my rank up ~2000 places in one evening.
 Nice.

+## Day 17: July 9, 2016

+**Today's progress**: Still learning more about Angular Material.
+Added a sidenav to the app, fixed the layout to use ngMaterial rather than fight it, which seems to be my natural instinct.
+And did a few more Hackerrank challenges.
+Still finding Codeeval.com to be the better site.